Berg engineers work with you to custom design the industrial ice maker that will meet your economic and functional needs.

 Water is automatically introduced into the oversized sump, via the water make-up valve.
 The water is then pumped through the flow control valve to the distribution headers from where it is sprayed onto double-walled stainless steel evaporator tubes.
-As the water cascades down the inner and outer surfaces of the evaporator tubes it gets chilled down to its freeze temperature.
+As the water cascades down the inner and outer surfaces of the evaporator tubes, it gets chilled down to its freeze temperature.
 The free water that does not freeze onto the tubes falls through a perforated trough and back to the sump.
 The chilled water is then pumped back to the water distribution header to cascade down the tubes again.

-After the ice has formed to the desired thickness (as selected by the operator/user), hot compressor discharge gas is redirected into the tubes using solenoid valves; displacing the low temperature liquid refrigerant.
+After the ice has formed to the desired thickness (as selected by the operator/user), hot compressor discharge gas is redirected into the tubes using solenoid valves; displacing the low-temperature liquid refrigerant.
 As the evaporator tubes warm up a thin film of water is formed between the ice and the evaporator tube wall allowing the ice to fall freely into a trough below.
 Any free water produced in the harvest cycle falls through the perforated trough and is returned to the sump preventing “wet” ice from being discharged from the machine.
-The discharge auger in the trough reduces the ice shells into finely divided, irregular shaped fragments and also delivers the ice shells from the machine to the storage room below or for immediate use.
+The discharge auger in the trough reduces the ice shells into finely divided, irregularly shaped fragments and also delivers the ice shells from the machine to the storage room below or for immediate use.
 The free water falls through the perforated deck and back into the sump.
 The cycle then automatically repeats itself.

-Refrigerant condensing is achieved using either an air cooled, water cooled or evaporative cooled condenser.
-Remote air cooled condensers should be installed on a higher level than the machine whereas water cooled condensers are factory located on the lower front of the machine and pre-piped as a complete package.
-Where desirable, water cooled condensers can be cooled with sea water on shipboard and shore based operations.
-Evaporative cooling would be considered if the air ambient temperature was too high for efficient and economical use of either air or water cooled condensers.
+Refrigerant condensing is achieved using either an air-cooled, water-cooled, or evaporative cooled condenser.
+Remote air-cooled condensers should be installed on a higher level than the machine whereas water-cooled condensers are factory located on the lower front of the machine and pre-piped as a complete package.
+Where desirable, water-cooled condensers can be cooled with seawater on shipboard and shore-based operations.
+Evaporative cooling would be considered if the air ambient temperature was too high for efficient and economical use of either air or water-cooled condensers.

 With a Berg industrial ice making machine, shell ice is made on both the inside and outside of a double tapered, stainless steel evaporator tube.

 The versatility of being able to choose ice thickness can be very important for some operators – as can the choice of using a softer, colder salt water ice as opposed to a fresh water ice.
 Berg Shell-Ice Makers provide different ice forms for all types of applications.
 As well, Shell-Ice handles better than all other types of ice and keeps its superior handling characteristics for a longer period of time.
-Seatech Investigation Services, Halifax, Nova Scotia, concluded in a recent study commissioned by the Federal Department of Fisheries and Oceans, that while flake ice was workable for 48 hours and crushed block-ice was found unworkable after only 24 hours, Shell-Ice was completely workable through the seven days of the study and could be easily handled and shovelled.
+Seatech Investigation Services, Halifax, Nova Scotia, concluded in a recent study commissioned by the Federal Department of Fisheries and Oceans, that while flake ice was workable for 48 hours and crushed block-ice was found unworkable after only 24 hours, Shell-Ice was completely workable through the seven days of the study and could be easily handled and shoveled.
 Since most ice has to be stored for a few days before being used, it is important to be able to easily handle the ice from storage to where it is required.